nick3703/Code-For-A-Bayesian-Adjusted-Plus-Minus-Analysis-for-the-Esport-Dota2/README.md

-# Code For *A Bayesian Adjusted Plus Minus Analysis for the Esport Dota2* by Clark, MacDonald, Kloo
+# Code For *A Bayesian Adjusted Plus Minus Analysis for the Esport Dota2* by Clark, Macdonald, Kloo

 This repo contains code for obtaining Dota 2 data in order to replicate the results for the manuscript *A Bayesian Adjusted Plus-Minus Analysis for the Esport Dota 2*